In this section we discuss some security issues inherent to the enclave model which may not be immediately apparent.

 Because enclaves can generate encryption keys private to themselves, encryption and authentication can be used to stop the host editing the data.
 Data encrypted in this way is called sealed data.
 Sealed data can be re-requested from the operating system and decrypted inside the enclave.

 Conclave handles the sealing process for you.
 Unfortunately there's one class of attack encryption cannot stop.
 It must instead be considered in the design of your app.
 That attack is when the host gives you back older data than was requested.
 The system clock is controlled by the owner of the computer and so can't be relied on.
-Additionally the owner can kill and restart the host process whenever they like.
+Additionally, the owner can kill and restart the host process whenever they like.

 Together this means an enclave's sense of time and ordering of events can be tampered with to create confusion.
 By snapshotting the stored (sealed, encrypted) data an enclave has provided after each network message from a client is delivered, the enclave can be "rewound" to any point.
 Then stored messages from the clients can be replayed back to the enclave in different orders, or with some messages dropped.
-We call this a Memento attack, after the film in which the protagonist has anterograde amenesia.
+We call this a Memento attack, after the film in which the protagonist has anterograde amnesia.

 A full discussion of Memento attacks is beyond the scope of this document.
 The Conclave project strives to provide you with high level protocol constructs that take them into account, but when writing your own protocols you should consider carefully what happens when messages can be re-ordered and re-tried by the host.